bitvavo/python-bitvavo-api/README.md

   - **Trade**: place, update, view and cancel orders.
   - **Withdraw**: withdraw funds.

-       Best practice is to not grant his privilage, withdrawals using the API do not require 2FA and e-mail confirmation.
+       Best practice is to not grant his privilege, withdrawals using the API do not require 2FA and e-mail confirmation.

 ## Get started

-Want to quickly make a first app?
-Here we go:
+Want to quickly make a trading app?
+Here you go:

 1. **Install Bitvavo SDK for Python**